What are “First Thoughts“?

 In the series of posts (Category: “Christian Anthropology – East and West“) we examine “What it Means to be Human” in both the Eastern Greek and the Western Latin theological traditions.
 We determine whether these views are positive and optimistic or negative and pessimistic, and why.

 This is but a sample of the topics covered within this blog.
 They are the result of my personal 40-year search (or what might better be described as a “running gun battle” with institutional religion) to find the authentic theology and doctrine that animated the early Christian Church.
-My hope is that it will stimulate, inform, and perhaps initiate comments and dialogue.
-At the very least, I hope it serves to save you some time and effort on your own personal spiritual journey to theosis; union with God.
+My hope is that it will inform you, stimulate you, and perhaps initiate comment and dialogue.
+At the very least, I hope it provides some value to you on your own personal spiritual journey to theosis.

 Marvelous, what a web site it is!
 This blog presents valuable information to us,